Modernized Database Queuing using Amazon SQS and AWS Services

 Message metadata.
 Messages consist of the payload (the content of the message) and metadata that describes the attributes of the message.
 The metadata often includes routing instructions, message disposition, message state, and payload attributes.

 - The message metadata may require iterative transformation during the message processing.
 This creates an inefficient sequence of read, transform, and write processes.
-This is especially inefficient if the message attributes undergo multiple transformations that must be reflected in the metadata.
 The iterative read/write process of metadata consumes the database IOPS, and forces the database to scale vertically (add more CPU and more memory).

 - A new paradigm emerges when message management processes exist outside of the database.
 Here, the metadata is manipulated without interacting with the database, except to write the final message disposition.
 Application logic can be applied through functions such as AWS Lambda to transform the message metadata.